-These bytes shall specify the number of times it has not been possible to read successfully all data in a Recorded Data Group with the use of C1 and C2 only, prior to the last update of the log.
+These bytes shall specify the number of times it has not been possible to read successfully all data in a Recorded Data Group with the use of C1 and C2 only, following the last initialization of the tape (see 14.9 and 15.5) and prior to the last update of the log.
 This number includes all unsuccessful attempts.